 “The aim of our study and intervention is to try and improve the risk factors that can be changed, such as glucose levels, weight, diet and exercise and activity levels.”

-Prof Holt added: “Ultimately, our goal would be to trial this support service in clinics across the UK, to help reduce complications and improve outcomes from heart surgery in people with type 2 diabetes.”
+Prof Holt said: “Ultimately, our goal would be to trial this support service in clinics across the UK, to help reduce complications and improve outcomes from heart surgery in people with type 2 diabetes.”

 “Not only does this have the potential to benefit a large number of patients, but reducing the time it takes for them to recover after surgery could also reduce the costs associated with treatments and save NHS money."